Sailfish can measure anywhere from 4 to 5 feet (120 to 150 cm).

 Machado emphasized that AquaWorld is committed to promoting sustainable fishing.

 Each sailfish is caught and released, with the option of tagging it to have more knowledge about it’s movements.

 AquaWorld’s diving experts can help customers swim with the gorgeous sailfish.

 A sailfish typically weighs 50 kg (110 lbs) and can live for 10 years.

 This species prefers warmer waters and migrates toward them according to the season’s change.

 Hence, you can see sailfish in the Caribbean — Costa Rica, Cuba, Aruba, and of course the Riviera Maya and Cancun areas.

-Here, AquaWorld offers two services — fishing and swimming with these beautiful marine creatures.
+AquaWorld offers two services — fishing – Shared and Private charters.

 So, what do you think of when you see a sailfish?
 Let us know in the comments.

 And, as always, we are ready to answer your questions about the fish and about how you can come experience it for yourself.